komalkautkar/Assignment2--mbox_txt_db-_sqlite/README.md

+Title: Counting Organizations

-Developed a database application using Python and SQLite to process and analyze email data from an mbox file.
-Implemented data extraction, transformation, and loading (ETL) processes to store email information in a structured database for efficient querying and analysis.
+Developed an application using Python and SQLite to read and process unstructured mailbox data (mbox.txt).
+Extracted and counted email messages per organization (based on the domain name of the email address) and stored the results in a structured database.